siddhi-io/www/en/docs/docs/query-guide.md

 **Example 3 (left outer join)**

-The query to generate output for all events arriving in the `StockStream` stream regardless of whether there is a matching `companyID` for `symbol` exist in the events arrived in the last 20 minutes on `TwitterStream` stream, and generate output for the events arriving in the `StockStream` stream only when there is a matchine `symbol` and `companyID` combination exist in the events arrived in the last 10 minutes on `StockStream` stream.
+A query to generate output for all events arriving in the `StockStream` stream regardless of whether there is a matching `companyID` for `symbol` exist in the events arrived in the last 20 minutes on `TwitterStream` stream, and generate output for the events arriving in the `StockStream` stream only when there is a matchine `symbol` and `companyID` combination exist in the events arrived in the last 10 minutes on `StockStream` stream.

 ```sql
 define stream StockStream (symbol string, price float, volume long);